pathasaradi/code_deploy_demo_autoscaling/README.md

 **Note:** Scripts under the scripts folder does not require steps like stop/start of apache server.
 It's just added to demonstrate the use of `appspec.yaml` file

-For the detailed steps involved in the deployment process, please refer the blog post published in [devopsage](https://devopsage.com){:target="_blank" rel="noopener"} website.
+For the detailed steps involved in the deployment process, please refer the blog post published in [devopsage](https://devopsage.com) website.